RaidasGrisk/Trading-Bot/README.md

 **<p align="center"> Plot example of a few features after normalization </p>**
 <p align="center"> <img src="/images/features_example.png"></p>

 After trying multiple ways of combining the features polynomials and PCA, it seems that this approach did not increase the accuracy of the model.
-Just for feature reference I unclude best ROC scores I was able to reach using this approach.
+Just for future reference I unclude best ROC scores I was able to reach using this approach.

 **<p align="center"> Receiver operating curve </p>**
 <p align="center"> <img src="/images/ROC_lr_v2.png"></p>

-**Final concusion for now:**
+**Conclusions v2:**

   1. Given only price and volume data, predicting price direction is not really accurate.
   2. For predictions to be reasonable more features are needed.
 For instance sentiment data, other macroeconomic data or whatever.